PCS Pay Entitlements

 When completing a PCS move, you will in-process with your local Defense Military Pay Office (DMPO) who will help answer any of your entitlement questions.

-- Monetary Allowance in Lieu of Transportation (MALT).
 MALT is used as mileage reimbursement for service members and their dependents during a PCS move.
 When a member and dependents relocate on a service member’s PCS move, MALT reimbursement is authorized for two POCs, if used.
-MALT is paid on a per mile basis for the official distance of each portion of the travel.
-The MALT Rate per authorized POC is $.20/mile for PCS travel beginning on or after Jan.
-1, 2019 (Applicable to Separating or Retiring Military Service Members).
+MALT is paid on a per-mile basis for the official distance of each portion of the travel.
+The MALT Rate per authorized POC is $.18/mile for PCS travel beginning on or after Jan.
+1, 2022 (Applicable to Separating or Retiring Military Service Members).

-- Personally Procured Moves (PPM).
-Referred to as Do-it-Yourself moves.
-For a Service Member (Active, Retiring or Separating) to conduct a PPM, the following requirements must be met:
+Referred to as Do-it-Yourself or DITY moves.
+For a Service Member (Active, Retiring, or Separating) to conduct a PPM, the following requirements must be met:

 - DD1351-2- Completed and signed by Reviewing official